davidtwco/rfcs/text/0000-build-std.md

 support it.

 Both crates are compiled and shipped with the pre-built standard library for targets which support `std`.
-All targets which support `std` default to the unwinding panic strategy.
 Some targets have a pre-built standard library with only `core` and `alloc` crates, such as the `x86_64-unknown-none` target.
 While `x86_64-unknown-none` defaults to the `abort` panic strategy, as this target does not support the standard library, this default isn't actually relevant.